AirPods 3 are here: everything you need to know

 After years of speculation, the Apple AirPods 3 have finally been announced, with a host of new upgrades to help them compete with the best true wireless earbuds on the planet.

-Picking up where the 2019 AirPods left off, the new AirPods 3 were announced at Apple's Unleashed event, where we were also treated to new colors for the Apple HomePod mini.
+Picking up where the 2019 AirPods left off, the new AirPods 3 were announced at Apple's Unleashed event, where we were also treated to new colors for the Apple HomePod mini, the Apple M1 Pro and M1 Max, MacBook Pro 14, and MacBook Pro 16.

-New features include support for Spatial Audio with dynamic head tracking (like the AirPods Pro and the AirPods Max), adaptive EQ, and a longer battery life.
+New features include support for Spatial Audio with dynamic head tracking (like the AirPods Pro and the AirPods Max), adaptive EQ, and longer battery life than their predecessors.
+The AirPods (3rd generation) should also sound better than the 2019 AirPods, thanks to a custom-built driver that's designed to mitigate distortion - though whether they'll compete with class-leaders like the Sony WF-1000XM4 remains to be seen.

+Happily, you won't have to wait too long to find out for yourself.
+Available to preorder now (with an official AirPods 3 release date set for October 26), the third-gen AirPods cost $179 / £169 / AU$279 - meanwhile, the 2019 AirPods have been given a permanent price cut, so you'll still be able to buy the older buds if you wish.

+In the meantime, here's everything you need to know about the new AirPods 3.

-However, Apple has now announced that the second-gen AirPods have been given a permanent price drop, and now cost $129 (about £90 / AU$170).
+However, Apple has now announced that the second-gen AirPods have been given a permanent price drop, and now cost $129 / £119 / AU$219.

+When you consider that the AirPods (3rd generation) come with a wireless charging case as standard, it becomes clear that they're actually cheaper than the AirPods (2019) - it's just a shame that there isn't a more budget-friendly version of the AirPods 3 for those that don't want wireless charging.

 AirPods 3 design

-While Apple hasn't released too much information on the design of the new AirPods 3, it looks like the company has taken a few cues from the look of the AirPods Pro.
+It looks like the company has taken a few cues from the look of the AirPods Pro in the design of the AirPods (3rd generation).

 The long, protruding stems that made the 2019 AirPods so easily recognizable have been swapped out for shorter stems that feature touch-capacitive force sensors - just like the ones found on the AirPods Pro, which allow you to control your music playback with a squeeze of the stem.
 You can also squeeze the stem to accept or calls.

-Shorter stems is something we've been hoping to see for a long time now, and as Apple says, it does make for a "more subtle" appearance.
+Shorter stems are something we've been hoping to see for a long time now, and as Apple says, it does make for a "more subtle" appearance.

 The housings of the AirPods 3 has changed too, with a more streamlined look than their predecessors.
 Apple says that the contoured design sits at exactly the right angle to "deliver sound directly into your ear".